preact/preact-ruby/readme.md

 Configuration
 ---

 Configure LessNeglect with your API credentials.
-(This should go in an initializer in Rails applications)
+(This should go in an initializer file named `/config/initializers/lessneglect.rb` in Rails applications)

 ```ruby
 LessNeglect.configure do |config|